Frequently Asked Questions

 Can you speak German?

 Ich lerne momentan Deutsch.
 First, I ordered a book called German Phrases for Dummies, took a beginning German class at Portland Community College, then purchased Mango Passport German for my computer.
-I have also completed my mandatory German integration classes (A1, A2 and B1) here in Germany.
-I took a B2 class just for shits and giggles, and I’m going to take another class in the near future too.
-Also, I try to stay sharp with the very fun and completely awesome app, Duolingo.
+I also completed the mandatory integration classes (A1, A2 and B1) and passed the B1 Integration Exam here in Germany.
+I took a B2 class just for shits and giggles, found a couple of native German speakers to be my language tandem partners, and I try to stay sharp with the very fun and completely awesome app, Duolingo.
 So right now, I’d say I can speak German about as well as a preschooler with a learning disability.
 But, if you absolutely insist upon hearing me speak the Devil’s tongue, check out this video I made: Speaking German with an American Accent (and a Vicious Cold)

 Why are you such a dick to your German wife?